Skip to main content

 Application Insights resource

-Click on the Application map in the left-hand menu to view a high-level overview of the application components, their dependencies, and number of calls.
+Click on the Application map under Investigate in the left-hand menu to view a high-level overview of the application components, their dependencies, and number of calls.

 tip

-If the MongoDB does not appear in the application map, return to the Contoso Air website and book a flight to generate some data.
+If the Azure OpenAI endpoint does not appear in the application map, return to the Contoso Air website and chat with the AI assistant a bit more to generate some data.
 Then, in the Application Map, click the Refresh button.
-The map will update in real time and should now display the MongoDB database connected to the application, along with the request latency to the database.
+The map will update in real time and should now display the application connected to the Azure OpenAI endpoint, along with the request latency to the model endpoint.

 Application map